jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     git commit --all --message \
     'add test_assertion_error_w_is_vs_equal'

-  the terminal_ shows a summary of the changes then goes back to the command line.q
+  the terminal_ shows a summary of the changes then goes back to the command line.

 The tests show that an integer_ can be ``EQUAL`` to a float_ but an integer_ ``IS`` NOT a float_.